-For example: “We need a new payment method integration to process QR payments at POS.”
+An example of a business requirement: “We need a new payment method integration to process QR payments at POS.”

-Technical requirements describe software engineering aspects of the product that must be fulfilled such as performance, reliability, and availability.
+Technical requirements describe software engineering aspects of the product that must be fulfilled, such as performance, reliability, and availability.

-For example: “We need a PCI-DSS compliant payment processor with an open API, with 99.99% availability”.
+An example of a technical requirement: “We need a PCI-DSS compliant payment processor with an open API, with 99.99% availability”.

 Functional requirements specify what a system should and should not do in defined circumstances.
-They are determined by the type of software and user needs it attempts to address.
+They are determined by the type of software, and user needs it attempts to address.

-Example: “The app should be able to handle 50 million users without changes in performance”
+An example of a non-functional requirement: “The app should be able to handle 50 million users without changes in performance”

 To do so, follow these requirement gathering best practices: